 The extraction rate is another representation of the herb to menstruum strength ratio.
 Our extraction rates are labeled on a per serving basis, so this tells you how much herb was used to make a single serving of extract.

-Our glycerin is certified organic palm-free glycerin (derived from corn).
+Our glycerin is certified organic palm-free vegetable glycerin.
 As far as the chemistry, there is nothing left in glycerin that reflects the source material.
 Glycerin is chemically changed from the starting fats used to make it and highly purified to 99+%.
 So chemically, all glycerin is the same.
 While FDA considers glycerin to be a carbohydrate, it is not a sugar and has a very limited effect on blood sugar.

 Yes, it is certified organic and is derived from sugarcane.